Robert Kuan: Chowking (1984 2000)

-Chowking's 1992 expansion program led to the opening of the first two stores outside Luzon, in Cagayan de Oro, Mindanao, and Visayas.
-A U.S. government report believed that Chowking's noodles and Chinese fast food were likely to succeed because Filipinos enjoyed Chinese cuisine and had a "newly-found concern for the clean, well-lit and quick service they provide."
-At the end of 1992, there were 21 Chowking locations.
-In 1996, Chowking opened its hundredth location and expanded to the U.S. the following year.
+Chowking's 1992 expansion program led to the opening of the first two stores outside Luzon, in Cagayan de Oro, Mindanao, and the Visayas.
+In December 1992, a USAID report on developing American fast food in the Philippines praised Chowking, which at the time had 21 locations, as a model for success.
+The authors noted that the chain was likely to grow because Filipinos enjoyed Chinese cuisine and had a "newly-found concern for the clean, well-lit and quick service" that Chowking exemplified.
+Chowking opened its hundredth location in 1996 and expanded to the U.S. the following year.

-In late 1999, Kuan agreed to sell his 50% controlling share of Chowking Food Corporation to Caktiong, chairman of Jollibee Foods Corporation, for ₱600,000.
+In late 1999, Kuan agreed to sell his 50% controlling share of Chowking Food Corporation to Caktiong, chairman of Jollibee Foods Corporation, for ₱600,000,000.
 In November, Chowking had 162 branches, including four in the United States and three in Dubai.
 (Note: Contemporary news reports note that Chowking had 162 branches, including four in the U.S. and three in Dubai.
-Later sources claims that Chowking had 155, with three in the U.S. and three in the Middle East.)
+Later sources claim that Chowking had 155, with three in the U.S. and three in the Middle East.)
 Kuan said that he sold Chowking to Jollibee because "the price was good and it was time to let go".
 Jollibee's acquisition of Chowking Food Corporation was completed in March 2000.

 In the 1990s, Chowking held the naming rights to Chowking Fastfood Kings, a Philippine Basketball League (PBL) team.
-The team gave Leo Austria his big break as a coach in 1998, and Austria later said that he felt extremely indebted to Kuan for taking a chance on him.
+The team gave Leo Austria his big break as a coach in 1998, and Austria later said that he felt a great debt of gratitude ("utang na loob") to Kuan for taking a chance on him.
 After Jollibee acquired Chowking, it sold the team to Shark Energy Drink ahead of the 2000–01 PBL season.

 Creative Dining (2000 2003)

 After selling Chowking, Kuan started Creative Dining Inc., with his son, Robert Kelvin Kuan.
 In November 2000, the company opened a coffeehouse and restaurant called Hot!
 Café at Luneta.
 They established another Hot!
 Café in the Power Plant Mall, Rockwell Center, in January 2001.
 Creative Dining also opened Kingfisher, a high-end Chinese seafood restaurant, in the Power Plant Mall.
 It opened in June 2001 and closed down around two years later.
 Before opening Kingfisher, Creative Dining acquired Good View, a seafood restaurant in Malate which was a favorite of Robert Kuan and his mother.
 The Kuans used Good View to test whether new dishes would be well-received before introducing them to Kingfisher's menu.

-Robert Kuan, the chairman and CEO, viewed Creative Dining as a sort of experiment after Ling Nam and Chowking.
+Robert Kuan, the chairman and chief executive officer, viewed Creative Dining as a sort of experiment following Ling Nam and Chowking.
 He was mainly preoccupied with his work at St. Luke's Medical Center and the Rotary Club of Makati.
-Through the company, he mentored his son, the COO, in the "ins and outs" of the restaurant industry.
+Through the company, he mentored his son, the chief operating officer, on the "ins and outs" of the restaurant industry.
 Kelvin Kuan was given the freedom to make his own decisions and deal with the day-to-day operations, but he consulted his father for major decisions and issues.